 confronting the issues of whether the new processes and

-in Alabama.
-Alabama farmers sell nearly $4 billion worth of
+farmers sell nearly $4 billion worth of poultry each year.

-Poultry, which has a $15 billion economic impact and supports
+Poultry, which has a $15 billion economic impact and has

-more than 86,000 jobs is growing across
+historically supported more than 86,000 jobs is growing across

 the state.
-Last year, the sector added 615 new or expanded poultry
+In 2015, the sector added 615 new or expanded poultry

 houses, for a combined construction investment of $296 million.
-That’s up

 state-of-the-art irrigation systems, to new machinery